 Lead forms can be posted to any page on your organization's website, to encourage new email newsletter signups or track other interests.
-To start creating a new form, navigate to the Forms page in Virtuous Marketing to get started.
+To start creating a new form, navigate to the Forms page in Virtuous to get started.
+Just hover over the left side bar, then select Marketing.
+Under Marketing, select Forms.

-The Forms page will have two options at the top of the screen, for Donation Forms and Lead Forms.
-Select Lead Forms to view any forms that have already been created.
-To create a new form, click on the ACTIONS button in the upper right and then select "Create a Lead Form."
+The Forms page will have two options at the top of the screen: Giving Forms and Other Forms.
+Select Other Forms to view any non-giving forms (including lead forms) that have already been created.
+To create a new form, click on the ACTIONS button in the upper right and then select "Create Lead Form."

 To begin, give your new lead form a name.
 The name will be your only identifier for this form, so it needs to be unique.
 Instead of just calling it "lead form," be as specific as possible, like "Newsletter Signup Form for Year-End Blog CTA."
 Or, heck, name it "Jim-bob" or "Dolly," if you want to.
 So long as the name is unique, you're all set.